nsmryan/itscomputersciencetime.com/content/2022-07-24-Zig-Relocatable-Structures.md

 Its interesting to contrast the trait/typeclass style with Zig comptime type inspection.
 I was able to write a single function that can act on most types, even types that have not explicitly been included in the set of 'sealable' or 'compactable' types.
-WIth a trait/typeclass system, types have to be included in the set, but when they are they can be given a manual implementation to handle some of the edge cases like C pointers in a type-specific way.
+With a trait/typeclass system, types have to be included in the set, but when they are they can be given a manual implementation to handle some of the edge cases like C pointers in a type-specific way.

 Another difference is that traits often imply some kind of laws about the structure of a type or the operations of the